Sambruk/streamflow-core/Readme.md

 3. To `/releases` repository.
 You should have tested release `stable` version:

-`mvn clean deploy -P sign release`
+`mvn clean deploy -P sign,release`